Ben Affleck’s Brother Casey Cites Ex-Wife Jennifer Garner & Children As Ben’s Inspiration For Recovery

 Ben Affleck’s brother recently spoke to Entertainment Tonight about the star’s struggle with alcohol addiction and his current efforts to get sober again.
 Casey Affleck talked about family — the one that he and Ben came from and the one Ben created with ex-wife Jennifer Garner.
-He was clear about the importance of both families to Ben’s current situations.
+He was clear about the importance of both families to Ben’s current situation.

 Casey talked about alcoholism and the Affleck family.
 Ben is just one of several family members to battle the disease.